White-Rabbit-Scientific/egui-widget-texicon/README.md

-# Texicon — A Beautiful Icon+Text Button Widget for egui
+# Texicon — A Beautiful Icon + Text Button Widget for egui

-**Texicon** is a highly customizable, stateful icon+text widget for **[egui](https://github.com/emilk/egui)** — perfect for toolbars, sidebars, dashboards, or any UI where you need clean, modern-looking clickable icons with optional labels and rich interaction states (normal, hover, selected).
+**Texicon** is a highly customizable, stateful icon + text widget for **[egui](https://github.com/emilk/egui)** — perfect for toolbars, sidebars, dashboards, or any UI where you need clean, modern-looking clickable icons with optional labels and rich interaction states (normal, hover, selected).

 It supports:
 - Custom SVG/PNG images with tinting